 Vice Dean, Online Learning

 NYU Tandon School of Engineering

-Robert Ubell is Vice Dean of Online Learning at NYU Tandon School of Engineering, where he heads its online graduate engineering unit, NYU ePoly, ranked as No. 8 by US News & World Report.
+Robert Ubell is Vice Dean of Online Learning at NYU Tandon School of Engineering, where he heads its online graduate engineering unit, NYU Tandon Online (formerly NYU-ePoly), ranked as No. 8 by US News & World Report.
 The School’s online Cyber Security Master’s was awarded the best online program by the Online Learning Consortium (OLC).
 Ubell also heads the Enterprise Learning unit, serving top Fortune 500 companies—Goldman Sachs, IBM, Northrop Grumman and AT&T, among others.
 A Fellow of OLC and a member of the Online Learning Task Force of the Board of Regents, New York State Department of Education, he has served on numerous boards, currently including OLC.
 He is recipient of the highest honor in online education, the A. Frank Mayadas Leadership Award.